 • The file is too large, and the sender or recipient's mailbox administrator settings do not allow the file.

 • Your Internet Service Provider (ISP) prohibits the transfer of large files (use data limit or fair use policy).
 Or the ISP restricts the connection to prevent timely transmission.
-Use a VPN to bypass any ISP restrictions; this is the only wise choice.
+Use an VPN to bypass any ISP restrictions, this is the only wise choice.

 • Email is an insecure option unless end-to-end encryption is available.